menandmice/micetro_docs/guides/user-manual/console_actions.rst

 To delete a folder/subfolder, do the following:

-1. Right-click on the folder and, from the shortcut menu, select Delete.
+1. Right-click on the folder and, from the shortcut menu, select :guilabel:`Delete`.

-2. When the confirmation message displays, click Yes.
+2. When the confirmation message displays, click :guilabel:`Yes`.